outdoor trinidad logo.gif (5127 bytes)

 st joseph catholic compressed.jpg (73868 bytes)

-Construction of the present Catholic church in St. Joseph commenced in 1815 and was completed in 1816.
+Construction of the present Catholic Church in St. Joseph commenced in 1815 and was completed in 1816.
 When St Joseph was founded in 1592, one of the first buildings constructed was a Catholic Church.
 That church was destroyed in a raid in 1595 by Walther Raleigh but another church was rebuilt on the same spot.
 In 1649, the church was again destroyed in a Dutch raid and again rebuilt on the same spot.
-In 1815 the wooden church was replaced by the existing structure, so that the present church stands on the same location as the original church in the founding of the town in 1592.
+In 1815 the wooden church was replaced by the existing structure which used brick and stone with the stones and sand being taken from the St Joseph River which runs behind the church.
+Thus the present church stands on the same location as the original church in the founding of the town in 1592.
 More information on St. Joseph can be found on our Other Places of Interest page.

 Mount St. Benedict